unicoe/pedestrain_detection/report.md

 The [Caltech](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/) pedestrain dataset consists of approximately 10 hours of 640x480 30Hz video taken from a vehicle driving through regular traffic in an urban environment.
 About 250,000 frames (in 137 approximately minute long segments) with a total of 350,000 bounding boxes and 2300 unique pedestrians were annotated.
 The annotation includes temporal correspondence between bounding boxes and detailed occlusion labels.

-In order to use Caltech dataset for faster R-CNN,  3 essential parts of data need to be obtained/converted from the raw data: Annotations, ImageSets, JPEGImages, which are the label data, text file with images name as lists and images in jpg format respectively.
+In order to use Caltech dataset for Faster R-CNN,  3 essential parts of data need to be obtained/converted from the raw data: Annotations, ImageSets, JPEGImages, which are the label data, text file with images name as lists and images in jpg format respectively.
 In this project, 8 substeps are implemented to obtain the required data.

 #### 3.1.1 Create directory structure.